 I don’t assign difficulty levels to my patterns, as it’s very subjective depending on your previous crochet experience!
 What another crocheter considers ‘easy’ may be a completely unknown technique to you.
 Once you’ve mastered it, you may also consider it ‘easy’ in future, but, until then, it may not be easy at all.

 For any specific pattern, I recommend you read the information I provide in the pattern descriptions in my shop.
-As general advice, here are some pointers to help you determine how difficult you may find my patterns.
+As general advice, I’ll give you some pointers below to help you determine how difficult you may find my patterns.

 All my PlanetJune Accessories patterns are designed to be teaching tools for the techniques they include, as well as showcasing the beauty and variety of crochet.
 All my accessories patterns assume no crochet knowledge beyond the basic stitches (ch, sl st, sc, hdc, dc, tr).